mahaalkh/CS6220_DataMining/Maha_Alkhairy_CS6220_HW4/HW4_MahaAlkhairy/ReadMe.txt

 ----------------------------------------------------------------------------------------------------------------------------

-Discussed the HW with Sanil and Jason
+Discussed the HW with Sanil,  Jason and Timur